Peter Nitz or the history of a leather who loved skins.

-Browsing flea markets and antique shows, the talented then become interested artisans and identifies the best that would later become its suppliers.
+Browsing flea markets and antique fairs, the talented then become interested artisans and identifies the best that would later become its suppliers.
 Inspired by these discoveries daily, nightly Peter designs and manufactures jewelry, furniture and accessories for exercise.
-Therefore, his desire is polished and his desire to create is increasing.
+Therefore his desire is polished and his desire to create is getting stronger.

-During a trip to Paris looking for the perfect portfolio, Peter made the acquaintance of a craftsman, a former employee of Hermès.
+During a trip to Paris in search of the perfect portfolio, Peter made the acquaintance of a craftsman, a former employee of Hermès.

 For two and a half years he learned under the insured thereof guardianship, the complex work of crafts and leatherwork.
-It was around that it will articulate his creations.
+It is around this last one will articulate his creations.
 Indeed, Peter loves skins, but valuable, such as the crocodile, lizard or even ostrich.

-With this training, he created his own studio and launched his eponymous brand.
+With this training, he founded his own studio and launched her eponymous label.

-Avid mounts, he now comes in all colors, blue lagoon, fresh tobacco or brandy 100 years old.
+Buff pockets, he now comes in all tones, blue lagoon, fresh tobacco or 100 years old cognac.

-Selecting only the best materials and executing each step in his hand, his pockets require work two to three days at a rate of one or two per week.
+Selecting only the best materials and performing each step in hand, his pockets require work two to three days at a rate of one or two per week.

 His collection consists of two lines:

-The Atelier collection, which includes the so-called "classic" Peter, adaptable to bespoke colors and skins which may conform to the customer's taste creations.
+The Atelier collection, which includes the so-called "classic" Peter, adaptable to bespoke colors and skins which may conform to the tastes of the customer creations.

-The Maesterpièce collection, unique pieces that combine exotic skins and jewelry, like a dragonfly Fabergé workshops or a Victorian insect set diamonds.
+Maesterpièce the collection, unique pieces that combine exotic skins and jewelry, like a dragonfly Fabergé workshops or a Victorian insect set with diamonds.

-When upscale handicraft and sophisticated style come together, the duo works wonders and luxury found acclaim.
-But these beasts fashion at a price, from $ 2,500 for jewelry without pockets and between 9000 and $ 20,000 for others depending on skin type and value of jewelry that adorns the bag.
+When upscale handicraft and refined style come together, the duo works wonders and luxury found acclaim.
+But these beasts fashion at a price, from $ 2,500 for jewelry without pockets and between 9000 and $ 20,000 for the other depending on the skin type and value of jewelry that adorns the bag.

 The opportunity to discover his work is given by Colette.

-Under the Cabinet of Curiosity Thomas Erber, aiming to promote the luxury but a way for original, that is to say related to know-how more than a normative trend, a single piece is signed Peter Nitz presented.
+Under the Cabinet of Curiosity Thomas Erber, aimed at promoting the luxury but are original to, that is to say, linked to a knowledge more than a normative trend, a unique piece signed Peter Nitz will presented.